 In episode 19 of History Hub’s podcast series – ‘Kingdom, Empire and Plus Ultra: conversations on the history of Portugal and Spain, 1415-1898′ she discusses Portuguese physician, herbalist and naturalist Garcia de Orta with series host Dr Edward Collins.

-Listen to ‘Garcia de Orta: Portuguese physician, herbalist and naturalist’, with Assistant Professor Palmira Fontes da Costa (Universidade Nova de Lisboa (FCT)).
+‘Garcia de Orta: Portuguese physician, herbalist and naturalist’, with Palmira Fontes da Costa (Universidade Nova de Lisboa).

 Garcia de Orta